upperlinecode/CS-and-the-City-Curriculum/data/collection-lab.md

 ### Data Aggregation

 - As a group, create a shared Google Sheet where you can aggregate the data that was collected.
-- > Make a note of which data was collected electronically and which data was collected in-person.
+- Make a note of which data was collected electronically and which data was collected in-person.
 - Share the Google Sheet with everyone in the group.
 Each team member should make a copy of the aggregate data in order to be able to work with it.

 ### Clustering

+This activity can be done electronically (in a Google Sheet) or on post-it notes.
+If choosing the latter, write out the data with one respondent per post-it.

 - Cluster the responses you gathered by similarity.
 What criteria can you use to consider responses/respondents similar (or dissimilar)?
 - Give each cluster a name that describes how the responses/respondents are similar.